-- ✓ The WMP strategy defines a number of economic, social and environmental outcomes to be delivered during the next three years. - ✓ The Policing Vision 2025 highlighted trends most likely to impact policing by 2025 and the College of Policing's Future Operating Environment 2040 provides an insight into policing's operating environment as far as 2040, we consider the implications of these kind of trends, scenarios and future challenges on WMP as part of our annual strategic assessment within our strategy and business planning cycle.
+- ✓ The WMP strategy defines a number of economic, social and environmental outcomes to be delivered during the period 2020-2023.
+A new corporate strategy will be drafted in 2022/23 to cover the years ahead. - ✓ The Policing Vision 2025 highlighted trends most likely to impact policing by 2025 and the College of Policing's Future Operating Environment 2040 provides an insight into policing's operating environment as far as 2040, we consider the implications of these kind of trends, scenarios and future challenges on WMP as part of our annual strategic assessment within our strategy and business planning cycle.